XYZVINAY/how_to_use_github/README.md

         - Click on “New SSH key”.
         - Give a title to the key and paste the public key in the “Key” field.
         - Click on “Add SSH key”.
+- git branch -M main
+    - *In which branch to push*
+    - The -M option is used to force the rename even if the new branch name already exists.
+This command is useful when you want to change the name of your primary branch from master to main
+- git push -u origin main
+  - The -u option is used to set the upstream branch for the current branch.
+This means that in future, you can simply use *"git push"* instead of "git push -u origin main"
 ## FOR ADD, COMMIT, PUSH, FULL AND DELETE CMD
 1. git status
 - used to display the current status of the Git repository